stinkytroll/tech264-cloud-linux/cloud/cloud_notes.md

 - **Cloud**: Shifts costs from CapEx to OpEx, making costs more predictable but continuous.

 ## 7. Is migrating to the cloud always cheaper?
-While the cloud offers lower upfront costs, long-term costs can be higher due to recurring subscription fees, especially for large-scale operations.
+- While the cloud offers lower upfront costs, long-term costs can be higher due to recurring subscription fees, especially for large-scale operations.
+- AWS has Trusted Advisor which is used to optimise costs.
+- AWS has a pay-as-you-go model.

 ## 8. Market Share - Cloud Trends: